Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/snowflake.md

 4. Review the Event table and Merge IDs table schemas and click **Next**.
 5. In the *Snowflake Credentials For Amplitude* section, enter the following information:

       - **Account Name**: This is the account name on your Snowflake account.
-It's the first part of your Snowflake URL, before 'snowflakecomputing.com'
+It's the first part of your Snowflake URL, before 'snowflakecomputing.com'.
       - **Warehouse**: The warehouse Amplitude uses to load the data.
 Ideally, this should be a warehouse dedicated to loading Amplitude data to prevent other Snowflake operations aren't disrupted.
       - **Database**: The database where the data should be stored.
-Similarly, this database should also be dedicated specifically to Amplitude data.
+Dedicate this database specifically to Amplitude data.
       - **Username**: The username Amplitude uses to connect to the Snowflake account.
-      - **Password**: The password associate with the username
+      - **Password**: The password associate with the username.

     !!!warning